Scooletz/blog.scooletz.com-posts/2021-07-19-context-passing-patterns.md

 ### Static Context Extension

-The last patter is `Static Context Provider` dressed as something else.
+The last pattern is `Static Context Provider` dressed as something else.
 Instead of having the `.Current` property, one could use an extension method that accepts either a specific type, or any `object` at all.

 ```csharp
 public static class ContextProvider